automuteus/automuteus/README.md

 Have any questions, concerns, bug reports, or just want to chat?
 Join the discord at https://discord.gg/ZkqZSWF!

-# ⚠️ Basic Requirements ⚠️
+# ⚠ Basic Requirements ⚠️

 1. The Capture application only supports the **Non-Beta Official Steam** release of the game
 2. The Capture application must be run on a Windows PC.
-The program **CANNOT** be run directly on mobile phones, so you will need 1 or more players on PC in every match.
+The program **CANNOT** be run directly on mobile phones, so you will need 1 player running the capture in each match

 # Quickstart and Demo (click the image):